Cart 0

 V. JOIN THE VÉLORUTION

-Critical Mass is not an organization—it is an idea.
-A movement.
-A community.
+Critical Mass Nola is not a grassroots movement building power from the bottom-up.
+We are not a nonprofit organization.
+We’re a purely people-power movement run by volunteers.
+Every proceed, every action, every mile we ride goes directly toward movement-building.
 Whether you ride every day or just dust off your bike once a month, you are part of this.
 We move as one, we look out for each other, and we grow stronger with every ride.

 📅 Last Friday of Every Month